MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-sync.md

     The initial synchronization of the rows is now completed.

-8. In the Finance and Operations app, turn change tracking back on for the **Customers V3** entity.
+8. In the Finance and Operations app, turn change tracking back on for the **Customers V3** table.